Noya Labs turns cooling towers into direct air capture devices for CO2 emissions – TechCrunch

-Not every company’s founders find themselves on a first name basis with the local bomb squad, but then again not every company is Noya Labs, which wants to turn the roughly 2 million cooling towers at industrial sites and buildings across the U.S. into CO2 sucking weapons in the fight against global climate change.
+Not every company’s founders find themselves on a first-name basis with the local bomb squad, but then again not every company is Noya Labs, which wants to turn the roughly 2 million cooling towers at industrial sites and buildings across the U.S. into CO2-sucking weapons in the fight against global climate change.

 When the company first started developing prototypes of its devices that attach to water coolers, the company’s founders, Josh Santos and Daniel Cavero, did what all good founders do, they started building in their backyard.

-The sight of a 55 gallon oil drum, a yellow refrigeration tank in a sous vide bath attached to red and blue cables didn’t sit so well with the neighbors, so Santos and Cavero found themselves playing host to the bomb squad multiple times, according to the company’s chief executive, Santos.
+The sight of a 55-gallon oil drum and a yellow refrigeration tank in a sous vide bath attached to red and blue cables didn’t sit so well with the neighbors, so Santos and Cavero found themselves playing host to the bomb squad multiple times, according to the company’s chief executive, Santos.

 “We proved that it could capture CO2, and we achieved something that no startup should achieve,” Santos said of the dubious bomb squad distinction.

-Santos and Cavero were inspired to begin their experiments with direct air capture by an article describing some research into plants’ declining ability to capture carbon dioxide that Santos read on the Caltrain on his way to work back in 2019.
+Santos and Cavero were inspired to begin their experiments with direct air capture by an article describing some research into plants’ declining ability to capture carbon dioxide that Santos read on Caltrain on his way to work back in 2019.
 That article spurred the would-be entrepreneur and his roommate to get to work on experimenting with carbon chemistry.

 Their first product was a consumer air purifier that would pull carbon dioxide from the atmosphere in homes and capture it.
 Homeowners could then sell the captured gases to Santos and Cavero who would then resell it.
 But the two quickly realized that the business model wasn’t economical, and went back to the drawing board.

-They found their eventual application in industrial cooling towers, which the company’s tech can turn into CO2 capturing devices that have the capacity to take in between half a ton and a ton of carbon dioxide per day.
+They found their eventual application in industrial cooling towers, which the company’s tech can turn into CO2-capturing devices that have the capacity to take in between half a ton and a ton of carbon dioxide per day.

-Noya’s tech works by adding a blend of CO2 absorbing chemicals to the water in the cooling towers.
+Noya’s tech works by adding a blend of CO2-absorbing chemicals to the water in the cooling towers.
 They then add an attachment to the cooling tower that activates what Santos called a regeneration process to convert the captured CO2 back into gas.
-Once they have captured the CO2 the company will look to resell it to industrial Co2 consumers.
+Once they have captured the CO2 the company will look to resell it to industrial CO2 consumers.

-It’s not green yet, at least not exactly, because that CO2 is being recirculated instead of sequestered, but Santos said it’s greener existing sources of the gas, which come from ammonia and ethanol plants.
+It’s not green yet, at least not exactly, because that CO2 is being recirculated instead of sequestered, but Santos said it’s greener than existing sources of the gas, which come from ammonia and ethanol plants.

 “Five years from now we fully intend to have vertically integrated carbon capture and sequestration.
-Our first step is locally produced low cost atmospherically captured CO2,” said Santos.
-“If we were to go all in on a carbon capture that would require a lot of time for us to develop.
-What this initial model allows us to do is fine tune our capture technology while building up longterm to go to market.”
+Our first step is locally produced low-cost atmospherically captured CO2,” said Santos.
+“If we were to go all-in on a carbon capture, that would require a lot of time for us to develop.
+What this initial model allows us to do is fine-tune our capture technology while building up long-term to go to market.”

 Santos called it the “Tesla roadster approach” so that the company can build up capital and get revenue and prove one piece of it as an MVP so they can prove other steps of it down the line.

-Noya Labs already is developing a pilot plant with the Alexandre Family Farm that should capture between the estimated half a ton and one ton target.
+Noya Labs already is developing a pilot plant with the Alexandre Family Farm that should capture between the estimated half a ton and one-ton target.

 To develop the initial pilot and build out its team, the company has managed to raise $1.2 million from the frontier tech investment firm Fifty Years, founded by Ela Madej and Seth Bannon, and Chris Sacca’s Lowercarbon Capital (whose mission statement to invest in companies that will buy time to “unf*ck the planet” might be one of the greatest).
 The company’s also in Y Combinator.